generic-github-user/attractors/README.md

 - SciPy (optional, only needed for image postprocessing)
 - nbdev (if building from source/developing)

+## Documentation

+A brief overview of the project's main features is given below.
+For a more comprehensive API reference, documentation of specific classes, and functions, etc., see https://generic-github-user.github.io/attractors/.

 ## Usage

 `attractors` tries to conform to the principle of least astonishment wherever possible (and variable names, classes, parameters etc. aim to be readable), so using the tools should be fairly intuitive.